freechat-fun/freechat/README.md

 ## Collaboration
 ### Application Integration
 The FreeChat system is entirely oriented towards Open APIs.
 The site [freechat.fun](https://freechat.fun) is developed using its TypeScript SDK and hardly depends on private interfaces.
 You can use these online interfaces to develop your own applications or sites, making them fit your preferences.
-Currently, FreeChat is completely free with no paid plans (after all, users use their own API Key to call LLM services).
+Currently, the online FreeChat service is completely free and there are no current plans for charging.

 ### Model Integration
 FreeChat aims to explore AI virtual character technology with anthropomorphic characteristics.
 If you are researching this area and hope FreeChat supports your model, please contact us.
 We look forward to AI technology helping people create their own "soul mates" in the future.